 A Positive Customer Service Experience: Approaches and Techniques

 From time to time I’ll go through our courses and pick a topic that I think would be interesting, informative or helpful to others.
-Through doing this I’ve realized that we really are a company that is pressed to practice what we preach.
+Through doing this I’ve realized that we really are a company that is called upon to practice what we preach, especially when it comes to customer service.

 What I mean by that is, amongst other things – we are a content provider, we produce soft skills and computer skills training materials, but as employees, we have to practice those very skills on a day-to-day basis in our roles.